DanielOaks/ircv3-specifications/extensions/resume.md

 `<token>` is the old connection's resume token.

 `<timestamp>` is a timestamp indicating the last time at which the client was able to receive messages from the server on the old connection.
 This timestamp uses the same format as the IRCv3 `server-time` extension (i.e. `YYYY-MM-DDThh:mm:ss.sssZ`, or in UTC using extended format as specified by ISO 8601:2004(E) 4.3.2), and is passed to other clients to indicates how long the disconnection lasted.
+Clients SHOULD request the `server-time` capability as an aid to calculating timestamps that agree with the server's timekeeping.

 If the request is successful, the server returns a `RESUME` message as described below, registration immediately completes, and the server begins replaying the current client state.